Barrio Fino en Directo: Critical reception

 Barrio Fino en Directo received mixed to positive reviews.
 Jason Birchmeier from Allmusic gave it a score of 3.5 out of 5, and stated "The new studio recordings are all promising, raising the level of anticipation for Daddy's next studio album to a ridiculous level".

 Commercial reception

-In the United States, the first week predictions were between 50k-60k.
-Barrio Fino en Directo debuted at number 24 in the Billboard 200 in the last week of 2005 with over 100,000 copies sold.
-It spent 13 weeks at the top of the US Billboard Top Latin Albums and was the best-selling Latin album in the US in 2006 with 484,000 copies sold.
-The album was also certified Gold by the RIAA with an excess of 500,000 copies sold.
-It is the 13th best-selling Latin album in the US according to Nielsen SoundScan, Billboard with 809,000 copies sold.
+In the United States, the first week predictions were between 50,000 and 60,000.
+Barrio Fino en Directo debuted at number 24 on the Billboard 200 in the last week of 2005 with over 100,000 copies sold.
+It spent 13 weeks at the top of the US Billboard Top Latin Albums chart and was the best-selling Latin album of 2006 in the US with 484,000 copies sold.
+The album was also certified Gold by the RIAA for 500,000 copies sold.
+It is the 13th best-selling Latin album in the US according to Nielsen SoundScan and Billboard with 809,000 copies sold.

+By the end of 2006, Daddy Yankee was recognized as the top-selling Latin artist in the United States.
+The album is credited with contributing to the continued commercial expansion of reggaeton within the Latin music industry.
+That same year, four reggaeton albums ranked among the top five best-selling Latin albums.
+The release achieved significant commercial success in Latin America, reaching number nine on the Mexican Albums Chart and receiving a Platinum certification for sales of 100,000 copies in Mexico.
+It also entered retail charts in Peru and Japan.
+Barrio Fino en Directo was named the third best-charting album of the 2000s on the US Top Latin Albums chart.